 Is it fair?
 Probably not.
 But that’s human nature, that’s how it works.
 Life isn’t fair.
 Pull on your big-girl/boy undies and get over it.

 Discrimination is also beneficial in cases where a member (or leader for that matter) is excessively antagonistic and is consistently creating drama within a group.
-This can destroy a functioning group.
+In a case like this – such a person should be removed as people like this can destroy a functioning group.
 That’s why there needs to be some discernment and discrimination when adding people to a group, or removing someone.
 I have admittedly discriminated against potential members who seemed overly needy.
 In a group where no one has time to hand-hold – it’s only fair to the needy person that you don’t accept them into the group or you remove them from the group.
-The reason being that they’re not going to get what they want or need from group membership and their neediness may feel like a burden to group members, making more than just one person unhappy.
-It’s a waste of time for everyone.
+The reason being that they’re not going to get what they want or need from group membership and their neediness may feel like a burden to other group members, making more than just one person unhappy.

 Sadly it can take these people years to realize you were right in removing them from your order or group.
 I instinctively knew certain former members of my coven weren’t growing and that Demonolatry (at least in a group setting) wasn’t the right path for them.
 I knew when it was time for those members to move on.
 Sometimes there’s no easy way to get this to happen.
 Sometimes it can require a group leader kick someone out of his/her life (and/or their group) knowing everyone will be better off for it down the road.
 It’s not easy, that’s for sure.